Individual Volunteer Resources (for Catalyst Week)

 We want you to have all the info you need so that we might step out together to share the love of Jesus Christ in a well-coordinated effort.
 If you need further information than is found on this page, please don’t hesitate to contact us.

 Volunteer registration instructions

-- Fill out the online Volunteer Registration Form* (*new form will be available by March 2017
+- Fill out the online Volunteer Registration Form* (*new form will be available by Mid-March 2017)

 - Order a JLK T-shirt!
 We ask all volunteers to wear a red JLK shirt.
 These help us unify and identify (for safety reasons)… plus they are a great witnessing tool!
 Order your shirt: Click here

 - Be sure to get all important dates listed below on your calendar

 A little more info on what is happening…